 top of page

-In 2021, over 700 volunteers were involved and helped throughout the season.
-Over 240,000 lbs of produce was distributed to over 50 different food pantries.
-The main crops grown were Watermelon, cucumbers, zucchini, muskmelon, acorn squash, butternut squash, green peppers and to a limited amount, carrots and cabbage.
-We also started an asparagus bed and 42 apple trees for harvesting in the future.
+In 2025, 2,000 volunteers were involved and helped throughout the season.
+This season we passed the 2,000,000 lbs of produce was distributed since the project began.
+The main crops we have grown over the years were watermelon, cucumbers, zucchini, muskmelon, acorn squash, butternut squash, green peppers, green beans, onions, eggplant, carrots, asparagus and cabbage.
+We also started 42 apple trees for harvesting in the future.

 In addition we planted some cereal rye as a cover crop for several acres to try and help control some weeds and keep the melons and squash clean.
 It help some on the weeds.
 It kept the squash and melons clean.
 But the rodents were a major problem.
 They ate many of the watermelon plants and chewed the drip tape.
 The end result was we had to mend the irrigation lines each time we watered.